· 17 min read

-We tested 10 AI YouTube summarizers on educational videos, podcasts, and business presentations.
+We tested 10 AI YouTube summarizers in February 2026 on real content: a 45-minute university lecture, a 20-minute tech review, and a 90-minute business podcast.
 Every tool was evaluated on summary accuracy, subtitle and transcript handling, free plan limits, and speed.
-Here’s what we found.
+ScreenApp emerged as the top all-in-one solution, combining transcription, summarization, and note-taking without monthly limits.

 Pricing Comparison